As a congregation we are deeply involved in local, community, national, and worldwide outreach.

 We participate by monetary contributions and on-going collections of food and supplies from the congregation.
 We also offer individuals aid when they are referred to us by the Mission.

 CUCC is an active supporter of BV HOPE (Buena Vista – Helping Others, Protecting Everyone), a local anti-human trafficking group.
-One of the ways we do that is by supplying restoration bags to Restore Innocence, a national organization providing essential and comfort items to those rescued from human trafficking via the FBI, local police departments, Homeland Security, and state patrols.
+One of the ways we do that is by supplying Hope Bags, carefully selected essential and comfort items to those rescued from human trafficking via the FBI, local police departments, Homeland Security, and state patrols.
 Survivors typically only have the clothes that they’re wearing when they’re recovered and that clothing is oftentimes confiscated as evidence.
 These backpacks not only bring much needed comfort and dignity, but also help to build trust and to bridge the gap between victims and law enforcement.

 The Backpack Ministry